mdilly06/Stock-Bot/README.md

 # Nixeus_Discord_Bot
-Discord bot that keeps track of your current stock positions

 Nixeus records and keeps track of your active positions

 To have Nixeus start recording your position, use the following format: